 Step 1: Get Approved For Your Mortgage

-With any home purchase, the first thing you’ll need to do is get approved for your mortgage so you know exactly how much you can spend.
-You can do this online with Rocket Mortgage® by Quicken Loans®.
-It’s a great way to get an approval letter fast so you can get out there and start shopping.
+With any house purchase, you’ll first need to get approved for your home loan so you know exactly how much you can spend.
+You can apply online with Rocket Mortgage®.
+If you’re approved for the mortgage, you’ll receive an approval letter from your lender that you can use to get out there and start shopping.
 Some home sellers may not let people in the door without preapproval from a lender.

 Step 2: Consider Working With A Buyer’s Agent

-Once you’re approved for your mortgage, you can engage the services of a real estate agent.
-A buyer’s agent can be really helpful even if you already have a specific home in mind.
-With an FSBO transaction, your agent will negotiate on your behalf and handle the complicated paperwork for you.
-This is especially important if the seller is doing their own paperwork; your agent will make sure everything checks out so you don’t run into any problems.
+A buyer’s agent can be beneficial even if you already have a specific home in mind.
+With a FSBO transaction, your agent will negotiate on your behalf and handle the complicated paperwork for you.
+This is crucial when the seller is doing their own paperwork because your agent will make sure everything checks out, so you don’t run into any problems.